Searching in Starting a Business [clear]

 Legal Requirements: All businesses, including home-based ones, need to register their name and entity type with the Idaho Secretary of State’s office.
 The exception is sole proprietorships (DBAs) that use the owner's full name in the business name.

-• In most communities, a business where customers come and go cannot be operated from a home.
+- In most communities, a business where customers come and go, such as a coffee shop, cannot be operated from a home.
 If you offer lessons (music, art, etc.), the number of students allowed at any one time may be limited.
+Check with your city clerk's office to find out about local requirements.

-Food Preparation: Idaho’s Cottage Food law was updated in October 2023.
-The law allows certain “low risk” foods sold directly to the consumer to be prepared in a home kitchen.
+Food Preparation: Idaho’s Cottage Food law allows certain “low risk” foods sold directly to the consumer to be prepared in a home kitchen.
 This includes most baked goods and other products that don’t require refrigeration.
 Other foods, including baked goods that will be sold at a commercial establishment, across state lines, or contain imported ingredients must be prepared in a commercial kitchen.
 The commercial kitchen will be inspected and licensed by your regional health department.

 Visit the Home-Based Business section of the Food and Drug Administration’s website for more information.
 Cottage food businesses are now required to complete an assessment form for Idaho Health and Welfare, the agency that oversees food safety in Idaho.